V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/PParts.md

 | M3x10mm      |             | 24  |
 | M2.5x12mm    | #3x1/2"     | 10  |

-This version using both sizes of hardware equally well.
+This version uses both sizes of hardware equally well.
 No issues with metric bolts what so ever.

 !!!Note
      Bolts need to be hex head, screws button head.
 If you choose to use cap head you will need washers and perhaps a little extra length.